 Louis joined Watsi on September 9th, 2013.
-Seven years ago, Louis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Louis' most recent donation traveled 4,900 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.
+Eight years ago, Louis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Louis' most recent donation traveled 1,600 miles to support Khoem, a loving grandmother from Cambodia, to fund hip surgery so she can walk again.

 Louis has funded healthcare for 78 patients in 11 countries.